 CV: Petrov spends his days as a research scientist at Apple, according to his LinkedIn.
 Now there's a short job title if ever we heard one.
 He has also been linked to Rockwell's AR group and it's no surprise: Petrov spent two and a half years in the same role at Oculus VR.

-A former assistant professor at Northeastern university for seven years, at Oculus Petrov focused on the physiological effects of virtual reality and R&D of new optical displays, controllers and 3D audio systems for VR, all ideas and areas Apple will have been very interested in.
+A former assistant professor at Northeastern University, at Oculus Petrov focused on the physiological effects of virtual reality and R&D of new optical displays, controllers and 3D audio systems for VR – all ideas and areas Apple will have been very interested in.
 His past research also includes eye-tracking and EEG brain imaging.